gitter-badger/c2mon/docs/docs/user-guide/acquiring-data/using-opc-ua.md

 * [Grafana](https://grafana.com/) for visualization
 * [Prometheus](https://prometheus.io/) for monitoring

+For the sake of simplicity and clarity we are not taking advantage of C2MON's full capabilities of redundancy or integration with Elasticsearch.
-Only the C2MON server and ActiveMQ are required to operate a C2MON instance.
-The remaining services are selections of the rich infrastructure of C2MON client and data acquisition applications.
-The services can conveniently be defined in a [Docker Compose](https://docs.docker.com/compose/) file as follows:
+Instead we employ a selection of services from the rich infrastructure of C2MON client and data acquisition applications.

+All services can conveniently be defined in a [Docker Compose](https://docs.docker.com/compose/) file as follows:

 ```yaml
        version: "3.8"